usu-accessibility/canvasclump/README.md

 # canvasclump
 Extension for clumping links in canvas.
-Inspired by linkclump
+Inspired by linkclump.